Nebraska Partnership TEAMS

 Courses are planned for the first two weeks in the summer (June 5-9 and June 12-16, 2017), and each course is worth 3 graduate credit hours, which are earned in the Summer 2017 semester.
 During the summer workshops, the dates of the four Saturdays across the 2017-18 school year will be decided upon, for meetings for the follow-up activities.
 Teachers who apply to participate in this professional development must commit to attending both the two weeks in the summer and the follow-up Saturdays; the teachers' principals need to attend a half-day professional development session on June 15 from approximately 10 a.m. to 2 p.m.

-Selected teachers will receive a stipend of $15 per hour of class attended (10 days for 8 hours each day at $15 per hour for a total of $1,200), and teachers who live more than 35 miles one-way from their TEAMS site will receive mileage reimbursement of $0.54 per mile for commuting to class.
+Selected teachers will receive a stipend of $15 per hour of class attended (10 days for 8 hours each day at $15 per hour for a total of $1,200), and teachers who live more than 35 miles one-way from their TEAMS site will receive mileage reimbursement in accordance with our current University Policy/ allowable state rate for commuting to class.
 Lodging is available to teachers who live more than 70 miles one-way from their TEAMS site.
 Specific sites are Madison Middle School in North Platte for elementary and math; Ogallala High School for secondary science; Norfolk Junior High School; Starr Elementary in Grand Island; Fremont Middle School in Fremont; and Crete Middle School.

 Teacher leaders chosen to design, implement professional development workshops